A complete measurement of a black-hole recoil through higher-order gravitational-wave modes: Methods

-We place standard priors on all the 15 BBH parameters and sample the likelihood across the parameter space using the nested sampler \texttt{Dynesty}~\citep{speagle2020dynesty} with 4096 live points.
-Finally, in order to show that the kick direction characterisation comes from the information encoded in the HMs, we also analyse GW190412 by removing HMs and/or precession from our templates.
-We report our results as median values together with symmetric $68\%$ credible intervals.\\
+We place uniform priors in the detector-frame masses, spin magnitudes, time-of arrival and signal polarisation, together with isotropic priors in spin and source orientation and a luminosity distance prior $\pi(d_L)\propto d_L^2$ as in \cite{GW190412,GW150914_properties}.
+We sample the likelihood on the parameter space using the nested sampler \texttt{Dynesty}~\citep{speagle2020dynesty} with 4096 live points \footnote{We do not marginalise over calibration uncertainty, as this is not expected to have a significant impact at the current detector sensitivity \cite{Vitale2012_calibration,Payne2020_calibration,Huang_calibration}.} Finally, in order to show that the kick direction characterisation comes from the information encoded in the HMs, we also analyse GW190412 by removing HMs and/or precession from our templates. \cor{We report our results as median values together with symmetric 90\% credible intervals.}\\